aelamran/Project2-recommendation/README.md

 **Instructions to Run:**
 <br />

-* Besire usual packages, spotlight package have to be installed using the following command line :
+* Spotlight package have to be installed using the following command line :
 ```
 conda install -c maciejkula -c pytorch spotlight=0.1.5
 ```